filio123321/space-apps-challenge/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this challenge]([https://www.example.com](https://2022.spaceappschallenge.org/challenges/2022-challenges/science-legacy/details)) from the [space apps challenges](https://2022.spaceappschallenge.org/challenges/).
 - Many thanks to...